Sticktron/FrontCamUnMirror/README.md

+### Status -- iOS 8 update incoming !!!

 ## FrontCamUnMirror

-Un-Mirror the Front Camera's Live Preview!
+Un-mirrors the front-facing camera's preview.

-When using the front-facing camera in iOS the preview is mirrored.
+The built-in (native) camera software in iOS mirrors the preview screen (viewfinder) when taking selfies.
-The [r/jailbreak/](http://reddit.com/r/jailbreak/) community requested a way to toggle the mirroring on/off.
+Why?
+Because people are used to seeing themselves in a mirror in real life, so it seems more natural.
+Is the output also mirrored?
+No, the camera always captures and outputs exactly what it sees.

-This tweak adds a toggle button to the UI when the front facing camera is active.
+This tweak adds a new toolbar button when using the system camera UI and the front facing camera is active.

-Licence:
-You may not use the source code for any commercial product without the original author's consent.

 ### Device Compatibility

 * iOS 7.x - 8.x
-* All devices with a camera
+* Any device with a camera

-### Status -- iOS 8 update incoming !!!

-* works in: Camera App, Lockscreen
+### TODOs

 * TODO: handle landscape mode
 * TODO: new button to "link" output to preview transformation
-* TODO: add support for Messages?, SnapChat?, ...
+* TODO: add support for other apps: Messages?, SnapChat?, ...

 ### Credits

-* /r/jailbreak/ community - idea, testing
-* Sticktron (@sticktron, /u/sticktron) - author
+Thanks to the /r/jailbreak community for the idea and testing.

+Copyright (C) 2014-2015 Sticktron.
+All rights reserved.